 - People unanimously thought that this was a good idea, but that doesn’t translate to fat veggies.
 Which brings me to…

 - This solution is rather specific to someone who is already active in the garden.
-If someone didn’t already have a garden bed to plant the seeds into, that’s a pretty huge barrier that receiving seeds is not going to break down.
+If someone didn’t already have a garden bed to plant the seeds into, that’s a pretty huge barrier which, receiving seeds is not going to break down.
 It is entirely feasible that someone would receive all the seeds for their 6 month subscription before they got a chance to build their garden bed.

 - Friends, family and acquaintances dilute the user base.
 This is common to any project I guess, but people close to me might have said “This is a great idea, sure I’ll get involved” when really they mean “Not my cup of tea, but I don’t want to hurt your widdle feelings”.